 Florida-licensed massage therapist MA9943

-member: Reflexology Association of America (RAA), International Council of Reflexologists (ICR)
+member: Reflexology Association of America (RAA), Florida Association of Reflexologists, International Council of Reflexologists (ICR)

-I currently serve as the President of RAA, having earlier served as the vice-President and chair of the Education, PR and Technology committees.
+In the summer of 2017 I completed a term as the President of the Reflexology Association of America, having earlier served as the vice-President and chair of the Education, PR and Technology committees.
+I am currently busy having founded the Florida Association of Reflexologists and serving as its first President.